Outline of JNEA

 Kazumi Hoshi, Yumiko Katsuhara, Emiko Konishi, Toku Ishii, Shigeko Izumi, Yuka Ozasa, Sanae Takata, Keiko Tamura, Akiko Williamson

-2.Message from the Chairperson
+2.Greetings from the JNEA Chairperson

-July 2020
+July 2025

-Chairperson of the Japan Nursing Ethics Association
+The Japan Nursing Ethics Association

 3.History